stub22/axiomagic/README.md

 # axiomagic meta-ui
-Axiomagic is an open source meta-system for interactive exploration.<br/>
+Axiomagic is an open source meta-system for interactive exploration.

+## Uses
+Axiomagic is intended for use in domain-specific browsers, calculators, simulators, and games.
+It has application in science, finance, and entertainment.

 ## Lineage
-AxMgc contains the latest (2018-19) work in authorable RDF system design by Stu B22 and pals.

-This work builds on our previous projects, including [Glue-AI 1.x](http://glue.ai).
+This work builds on models and designs from previous projects, including the [Glue-AI 1.x](http://glue.ai) constellation from Stu B22 and pals.

-Axiomagic is the foundation of Glue-AI 2.0.
+Axiomagic is intended to be a thin layer of functions and tools, relying on the amazing capacity of today's open source components for server, cloud, browser, and edge devices.
+However the applications built around Axmgc could be rich and sophsiticated, or simple tiny inquiries.

 ## Gritty Summary
  Axiomagic provides both Client (AxCli) and Server (AxSrv) components, which may be deployed in an embedded (AxEmb) setup.